Mon, 28 February 2022

 Books Recs & Questions to Ask Your Local Church Leadership:

 Friendship isn’t something we are taught in school.
 We sort of fumble our way through the trial and error of how to make and keep friends.
 Add in our culture of independence, where it can be hard to admit we need others, and lots of times it feels easier to just stay home and binge watch seasons of Friends rather than try to find some real life ones.
 In this episode, author and speaker Jennie Allen acknowledges that friendship is full of risk, riddled with awkwardness and yet completely worth it.
 Through her own journey of finding a core group of friends in a new city, she challenges us to enter into the awkward places to build the friendships we long to have.
 Jennie Allen is a wife, mom, author, and speaker.
 She deeply believes God created us for relationship - first with him and then with others.
 Her newest book, Find Your People, is a tool-kit, a guide, an encouragement, and an honest look at why we really do need a village, and how we cultivate it in our lives.
-Connect with Jennie Allen:

 Featured Sponsors:

-Let’s have some “real talk” and think about our faith in action when it comes to our neighbors, even when they are different.
-This conversation will help you think about being more open and welcoming and train your children to do the same.
 Our guest this week, author Trillia Newbell, encourages us in the message of James chapter two - love for others that doesn’t show favoritism to those who look or think or act like us.
 Her book, The Big Wide Welcome, illustrates how the love of Christ sees and welcomes others for who they are and how we should do the same.
-Trillia is a wife, mom, author, and speaker whose writings address and encourage our faith, our families, and the culture around us Connect with Trillia Newbell:
+Trillia is a wife, mom, author, and speaker whose writings address and encourage our faith, our families, and the culture around us

 Featured Sponsors: